triskellib/triskel/README.md

 ## Compilation

-Triskel relies on the following dependencies (the provided binaries have their own dependencies)
+Triskel relies on the following dependencies (the provided binaries also have their own dependencies)

 - [fmt](https://github.com/fmtlib/fmt)